Advanced Vocab Words - Set 8 Flashcards

 28

-# Fill in the blank with the most appropriate vocabulary word.
-His \_\_\_\_\_\_ shattered the friendship they had built over the years. ## Footnote *Hint: The word starts with 'p'.*
+# Fill in the blank: His \_\_\_\_\_\_ shattered the friendship they had built over the years. ## Footnote ***Hint:*** *Starts with "p" and means "treachery or betrayal".*

 perfidy ## Footnote *perfidy (**per**-fih-dee)* n. a betrayal of trust